AuthorizeNet/sdk-php/README.md

 You should never include your Login ID and Transaction Key directly in a PHP file that's in a publically accessible portion of your website.
 A better practice would be to define these in a constants file, and then reference those constants in the appropriate place in your code.

 ### Switching between the sandbox environment and the production environment
 Authorize.Net maintains a complete sandbox environment for testing and development purposes.
-The sandbox environment is an exact replica of our production environment, with simulated transaction authorization and settlement.
-By default, this SDK is configured to use the sandbox environment.
+This sandbox environment is an exact duplicate of our production environment with the transaction authorization and settlement process simulated.
+By default, this SDK is configured to communicate with the sandbox environment.
 To switch to the production environment, replace the environment constant in the execute method.
 For example:
 ```php
 // For PRODUCTION use
 $response = $controller->executeWithApiResponse(\net\authorize\api\constants\ANetEnvironment::PRODUCTION);